Supermarket competition

 Fast-tracking resource consent for supermarket developments

-The Fast-track Approvals Act 2024 is being amended to make it clear that grocery developments that will improve national or regional competition can access fast-track approval processes.
-These changes include:
+The Government has passed the Fast-track Approvals Amendment Bill to make it clear that grocery developments that will improve national or regional competition can access fast-track approval processes.

 Read more about fast-track consenting on the Ministry for the Environment website: